 Maintain Your Status

-Being on top means that you have an obligation for a consistent quality, and the attention you’ll draw from your competition means that there might be attempts to smudge your reputation.
-However, as long as you give a consistently high-quality service to your customers, you should maintain a steady core of customers, even though you might need to put in additional effort to clean your reputation if your competitors manage to damage it sufficiently.
+Being on top means that you have an obligation for consistent quality and the attention you’ll draw from your competition.
+This means that there might be attempts to smudge your reputation.
+However, as long as you give consistently high-quality service to your customers, you should maintain a steady core of customers.
+Even though you might need to put in additional effort to clean your reputation if your competitors manage to damage it sufficiently.

 Lastly, you should periodically revise your whole online marketing strategy.
-If something’s not getting results and is costing your more money than it’s bringing in, you should adapt it or drop it entirely from your overall strategy.
-Making money is the name of this game, and whatever doesn’t ultimately serve that purpose should, at least, be reconsidered.
+If something’s not getting results and is costing your more money than it’s bringing in.
+You should adapt it or drop it entirely from your overall strategy.
+Making money is the name of this game, and whatever doesn’t ultimately serve that purpose should, at least, be reconsider.